How to Create an HTML Form That Sends You an Email

 Start using HubSpot's free Form Builder tool.

 HubSpot includes a form builder in the free tier of all of its products.
-Because HubSpot already has your email, it will automatically send you a message when a new entry is submitted.
+Because HubSpot already has my email, it will automatically send me a message when a new entry is submitted.

-For example, you can build custom forms that connect to your contacts list.
-You can also customize those forms and trigger automatic emails based on the completion of your forms.
+For example, I can build custom forms that connect to my contacts list.
+I can also customize those forms and trigger automatic emails based on the completion of my forms.
 (Note that the latter requires a premium upgrade.)

 If you want to learn how to receive an email after a form submission, take a look at our Knowledge Base article.